-From Q1 2019 to Q4 2020, price per square foot and cap rates have generally showed an inverse relationship.
-Price per square foot decreased in Q2 and Q3 2019 as cap rates increased.
+From Q1 2019 to Q1 2021, price per square foot and cap rates have generally showed an inverse relationship.
 The disconnect between pricing and cap rates in Q3 2020 suggests there is limited competition to acquire assets, mainly in the nonessential sectors, which has sellers offering lower prices that are matched by buyers.
-In Q4 2020, cap rates decreased substantially as pricing increased substantially.
-Q4 2020 saw pricing that exceeded all quarters of 2019 and 2020, which is a welcome sign for net lease operators.
+In Q4 2020, cap rates decreased considerably as pricing increased substantially.
+Q4 2020 saw pricing that exceeded all quarters of 2019 and 2020.
+While the price per square foot and cap rates pulled back a bit in Q1 2021 from the gains made in Q4 2020, investors will keep an eye on this category as we proceed deeper into 2021.